Battle Chess: Gameplay

 Battle Chess follows the same rules as traditional chess, with pieces moving in an animated fashion and battles playing out so that the capturing piece defeats its target.
 Furthermore, when checkmate is delivered, the checkmating piece fights and defeats the king.
-Since there are six types of pieces for each color, and a king cannot even check (let alone capture) another king, there are a total of 35 different battle animations.
+Since there are six types of pieces for each color, and a king cannot check (let alone capture) another king, there are a total of 35 different battle animations.
 The rook, for example, turns into a rock monster and kills a pawn by smashing its head, and the rook kills the queen by eating her.
 There are some pop-culture homages; the knight versus knight animation references the black knight fight in Monty Python and the Holy Grail, and the king versus bishop fight pastiches the short battle between Indiana Jones and a swordsman in Raiders of the Lost Ark.

 The game can be also played in a 2D version with no animations, and the Amiga CDTV version has a fully voiced introduction describing the movements of the pieces for the benefit of beginners.
 Digitized sound is used in the MS-DOS version for all battle sound effects and is played through the PC speaker, without the need for a sound card, using a technique akin to RealSound.

 Battle Chess can be played against a human opponent (by hotseat, null modem or over a local area network in some ports) or against the computer's artificial intelligence (AI).
 The game has an opening library of over 30,000 moves (which were not available for the Commodore 64 and Apple II versions).

 Development

 Battle Chess was the first title developed and published by Interplay Entertainment themselves after ending their relationship with Electronic Arts, besides Neuromancer.
-The game was featured in the 1992 film Knight Moves about a chess grandmaster who is accused of several murders.

 Battle Chess producer and Interplay's founder Brian Fargo expressed his fondness for the game in a 2006 interview, although he added that he did not think there would be much of an audience for it today.

 An apocryphal story of the development was the invention of "The Duck" (an example of Parkinson's law of triviality): The producers of the game were known to demand changes to the game, presumably to make their mark on the finished product.
 To this end, one animator added a small duck around the queen piece, but made sure that the sprite would be easily removable.
 Come review, the producers, predictably, okayed everything but asked for the duck to be removed.
+This became known as "Atwood's duck".